 A short framework that holds up.

-If you are running a solo or two-person shop and your new business is mostly warm relationships, start with Folk or HubSpot free.
-The decision is mostly aesthetic at that size.
-Either tool can carry you to the next stage.
+If your new business is mostly warm relationships, start with Folk or HubSpot free.
+The decision is mostly aesthetic at that size; either tool can carry you to the next stage.

 The best CRM for an agency is not the one with the most features.
 It is the one your team will keep updated when the pitch deadline is tomorrow and the renewal is in 90 days.
 For most agencies, that is HubSpot for structure, Notion for thinking, and a sync layer between them that makes the qualitative work visible to the people who need it.
 The teams that get this right do not pick one tool.
 They pick the right job for each.